 (A) No. Something can look and operate just fine today and still break tomorrow.
 We do our best to give you the most thorough inspection possible.
 If you want a home warranty they are available through other sources.
 Review the warranty carefully to determine what the warranty covers.

-(A) Your understanding of the home is my highest priority.
-You can ask questions for as long as you own your home.
+(A) Your understanding of the home is our highest priority.
+Feel free to ask questions for as long as you own your home.